Overview of the CF Foundation's Infection Prevention and Control Policy

-The latest medical data show that the risk of spreading destructive bacteria among people with CF is greater than was previously believed.
+The latest medical data show that the risk of spreading dangerous germs among people with CF is greater than was previously understood.

 These new findings include evidence that strains of different bacteria, such as Pseudomonas aeruginosa, methicillin-resistant Staphylococcus aureus (MRSA) and non-tuberculous mycobacteria (NTM), have been spread between people with CF. Studies have shown that these strains can lead to worse symptoms and can speed decline in lung function.